Why do I shiver without having fever?

 Some tremors can be a symptom of most serious conditions such as Parkinson or overactive thyroid.
 A excessive consumption of alcohol or drugs can also explain the tremors.

 Tremors are most of the time located in the hands or arms but can also affect other parts.
-If you experience tremors chronically or if this affects your daily life, you should visit your GP immediately.
+If you experience tremors chronically or if this affects your daily life, you should visit a GP immediately.